CharlieDigital/chrlschn/src/content/blog/2024/on-bakers-ovens-and-ai-startup-moats.md

 ---
-title: "AI Startup Moats: The Difference Between Bakers and Ovens"
+title: "On Bakers, Ovens, and AI Startup Moats"
 description: "Are new AI startups \"just another wrapper for a 3rd party model\"?
 Does having an oven make you a baker?"
 pubDate: "2024 Nov 09"
 socialImage: "/public/img/ai-startups/just-a-wrapper.png"
-slug: "2024/11/ai-startup-moats-the-difference-between-bakers-and-ovens"
+slug: "2024/11/on-bakers-ovens-and-ai-startup-moats"
 tags: "ai"
 ---